 - All particle reactions may only trade energy in harmonics (quanta).

-- The local temperature of the superfluid determines the local permittivity and permeability, which in turn determine local c.
+- The local energy density of the spacetime æther determines the local permittivity and permeability, which in turn determines local speed of light c.

 - The solutions to the photon wave equations should map parsimoniously to QM and GR.